Lisby-Lab/TetradDetection/README.md

 ## Support
-Please contact bszucs@sund.ku.dk and raghav@di.ku.dk if you have any questions about DeepTetrad.
+Please contact bszucs@sund.ku.dk if you have any questions.